 Öhrström Picasso Graal

-This Thick Graal from 1948, if "it" really is from 1948, represents one of the few times somebody managed to sneak a design past Edward Hald and into the “Graal studio”.
-However, as this piece (i) Was purchased together with two Ariel vases from 1939 and (ii) Looks much more like something from before the war than after, it is likely to be one of rather few "cartridges"/"ämnen" that survived the war so as later to be blown into something.
-I.e., this is probably a pre-war design completed (or signed) in 1948.
-Strangely, Öhrström was much more likely to be inspired by Picasso in his very limited Graal-designs, than in his much more numerous Ariel designs - maybe he used Thick Graal for experimentation...
-In this Thick Graal, Öhrström most certainly got things right, and had it only been a size or two larger, it would most definitely have been a best-Graal contender.
+This Thick Graal from 1948, if "it" really is from 1948, represents one of the few times someone managed to sneak a design past Edward Hald and into the “Graal studio.”
+However, since this piece (i) was purchased together with two Ariel vases from 1939 and (ii) resembles something from before the war rather than after, it is likely one of the few "cartridges"/"ämnen" that survived the war to later be transformed into something.
+In other words, this is probably a pre-war design completed (or signed) in 1948.
+Strangely, Öhrström was much more likely to have been inspired by Picasso in his very limited Graal designs than in his far more numerous Ariel designs—maybe he used Thick Graal for experimentation...
+In this Thick Graal, Öhrström undoubtedly got things right, and had it only been a size or two larger, it would most definitely have been a best-Graal contender.
 More

 picasso-horse